Therapy for Women in Florence, South Carolina

 Owner of Still & South Counseling Allison Rogers stands by a window

-And when a ball (or three) gets dropped, it’s common to feel guilty, fed up, and overwhelmed.
+When a ball (or three) gets dropped at home or work, it’s common to feel guilty, exhausted, or burned out.

 That feeling that you “should” be handling all the things better?
 With a little practice, we can manage it.
-I specialize in therapy for women (and men) looking to quiet the noise and find their direction.
-By working with you to manage stress and set realistic boundaries, the balancing act gets a bit less overwhelming.
+I specialize in therapy for clients looking to quiet the noise and find their direction at work or at home.
+You deserve to feel your best and together, we can make that happen!

-Let’s make time for you to start feeling more capable, happy, and in control.
+Let’s make time for you to start feeling more capable, happy, and like yourself again.

-Mom working at her desk on a laptop while her daughter colors
+Mom doing online therapy at her desk on a laptop while her daughter colors

 Individual Therapy